h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_2_Quiz.md

 - Class $-1$: $(0, 0)$, $(1, 1)$, $(0, 2)$

 #### Task
-1. Plot the data and determine if it's linearly separable
+1. Draw the data points on a coordinate system and determine if it's linearly separable (you can use graph paper or a simple sketch)
 2. Explain why hard margin SVM would fail on this dataset
 3. Calculate the minimum number of constraint violations needed to make the data separable
 4. Design a soft margin SVM formulation that handles the outlier appropriately
 5. What would be the effect of removing the outlier $(1, 4)$ on the hard margin solution?
+6. Design a medical screening system that classifies patients as "Healthy" or "At Risk" based on blood test results.
+Healthy patients are at $(3, 2)$, $(4, 3)$, $(5, 2)$ and At Risk patients are at $(0, 0)$, $(1, 1)$, $(0, 2)$.
+The uncertain case $(1, 4)$ could be measurement error.
+Design a confidence-based classification system with three zones and calculate diagnostic uncertainty for the outlier case.

 For a detailed explanation of this problem, see [Question 1: Hard Margin Limitations](L5_2_1_explanation.md).